 Shiatsu and massage offer a powerful combination of nurturing touch, breathing/visualisations, exercise and postural awareness.
 This nurturing touch can ease physical and emotional dis-ease and help us become more aware of our body, which is especially powerful for a pregnant woman and her baby.
 It also offers powerful tools for connecting a woman with her baby and her partner.

 Breathing, visualisations and exercise support shiatsu and massage

 Breathing and visualisations support the touch work and Hypno birthing testifies to their efficacy during pregnancy and birth.
-We use powerful breathing techniques based on Eastern traditions with many visualisations based in nature (link to blogs) to help the mother be more relaxed and connected with herself, as well as her baby and partner.
+We use powerful breathing techniques based on Eastern traditions with many visualisations based in nature (see our Blogs for more information) to help the mother be more relaxed and connected with herself, as well as her baby and partner.

 Exercise and postural awareness help support the mother’s body in the changes she is experiencing and prepare her body for birth and the postnatal period.